mnhomelab/Saving-Bot/README.md

 </td>
 <td width="55%" valign="top">

-**Year summary** shows cumulative totals across all months, plus a month-by-month breakdown showing:
+**Year summary** shows cumulative totals across all months.

+The **Balance** section includes the Initial Balance (year-start amount) so you can trace the full picture from where you started to where you are now.

+**Month-wise Saving** shows each active month as a block:
 - **Net** — income minus expenses for the month
 - **PC Left** — petty cash remaining after spending
-- **Total** — true savings including petty cash on hand
+- **Total** — true monthly saving = Net + PC Left

-Only months with non-zero activity are shown — empty months are hidden automatically.
+Only months with non-zero activity are shown — empty months are hidden.

-The **Initial Balance** shows your year-start bank balance so you can see the full picture.

 </td>
 </tr>